thevarungrovers/Calculator-App/README.md

 ### Calculator App

 # Project
- -The project was to create frontend pard of calculator app using XML by making use of videos given in MyCaptain app.
+ -The project was to create frontend part of calculator app using XML by making use of videos given in MyCaptain app.

 # Screenshot